 (In a future post I will cover some things we have learned over the years about putting in shore-fasts when it’s really screaming.)

 Yesterday, in anticipation of a forecast gale, we had dropped the anchor in a larger cove (see map above) that would be in the lee, backed in toward the shore, and put in a shore-fast off the stern.
 Thirty minute’s work, and we felt snug, well away from the ice sloshing around further out and prepared for the forecast winds.

 But when the winds reached strong gale (41-47 knots) with much higher gusts that came first from one beam and then the other, the boat was being slammed back and forth placing huge loads on the anchor and shore-fast.
 Everything was holding, but if either failed we would have been on the rocky shore in seconds and the boat lost, and there was no knowing how much worse it was going to get.

-So we made the very hard decision to slip the shore-fast, haul the anchor, and move further out in the cove where, although it was blowing even harder, the boat could swing to the gusts and we had a good half a mile to leeward to sort things out if we dragged.
+So we made the very hard decision to slip the shore-fast, haul the anchor, and move further out in the cove where, although it was blowing even harder, and the water was a lot deeper at 100-feet, the boat could swing to the gusts and we had a good half a mile to leeward to sort things out if we dragged.
 (At this point, the strong winds had blown the ice away to leeward.)

 (In a future post I will write about the gear you need to handle an anchor when it’s blowing that hard.)

 The point of all this is that in the first case putting in shore-fasts was the right and safest thing to do and in the second, after the conditions changed from the forecast, it wasn’t—just another time in offshore voyaging where there is no one right way to do things.
 In each case our decision was driven by what set-up would give us flexibility and the most options if something failed or the conditions worsened.